PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-search-engine.md

 ### Deletion

 If the Search Engine entry is bein deleted, there should be a green success notification with the message _Successful deletion_.

+## Multistoring

+Once the entry of Search Engine is added or edited in separate Multistore, it affects all the rest of Multistores in the same way.
+The management will be done in all Multistores simultaneously.